 Brian De Palma’s film adaptation of Stephen King’s Carrie (1976) was a standout classic.
 De Palma launched into Stephen King’s novel with a bravura directorial excess, inflating the religious themes into torrid melodrama, while showering the film with dressy attention-grabbing stylistic flourishes.
 Added together with a great cast, Carrie was the only horror film since The Exorcist (1973) and until The Silence of the Lambs (1991) to have two of its cast nominated for Academy Awards – it became an influential hit that inspired its a mini-cycle of telekinetic revenge dramas.
 It could even be argued that it was the success of Carrie that drew public attention to Stephen King’s name – both the book releases of Salem’s Lot (1975) and The Shining (1977) made great mention of “Stephen King, author of the film Carrie” – and helped him go on to become the best-selling author that he is today.

 Anything with Stephen King’s name attached to it seems to attract filmmakers.
-Lesser works have been spun out to endless lengths – Children of the Corn (1984), one of the worst King films of all, has had six sequels and a remake made from it; the tepid tv movie Sometimes They Come Back (1991) has had two made-for-video sequels; and all of Creepshow (1982), Pet Semetary (1989) and The Lawnmower Man (1992) have had sequels; Salem’s Lot (1979), The Shining (1980), The Dead Zone (1983) and Maximum Overdrive (1986) have both been through remakes, while Carrie later underwent a remake as the tv mini-series Carrie (2002) and a theatrical film Carrie (2013).
+Lesser works have been spun out to endless lengths – Children of the Corn (1984), one of the worst King films, has had eight sequels and a remake made from it; the tepid tv movie Sometimes They Come Back (1991) has had two made-for-video sequels; and all of Creepshow (1982), Pet Sematary (1989) and The Lawnmower Man (1992) have had sequels; Salem’s Lot (1979), The Shining (1980), The Dead Zone (1983) and Maximum Overdrive (1986) have both been through remakes, while Carrie later underwent a remake as the tv mini-series Carrie (2002) and a theatrical film Carrie (2013).

 To give it its due, The Rage: Carrie 2 seems to be making an effort to be similar but not identical.
 The relationship with the guy who asks the girl out is much more central to the story – indeed, this film’s Carrie actually ends up losing her virginity.
 This story is notedly missing the abusive family background element that added a big kick to the original – there is a foster family she stays with who seem to treat her badly but this is a minor element and hardly anything on the order of the alarming child abuse that took place in the first film.
 Where the sequel becomes interesting is in its starting to suggest a Carrie updated for the 1990s where the teen geek dresses Goth and joins the body-illustrating generation with a tattoo.
 The Carrie character here is certainly a lot cooler and socially astute than Sissy Spacek was in the first film.